kevinsivic/LocalBizFinder/README.md

 5. Use a tool like Certbot to set up SSL for your domain.

-6. For automatic deployment, consider setting up a CI/CD pipeline using GitHub Actions or similar tools.
+6. For automatic deployment, a GitHub Actions workflow is already set up in `.github/workflows/docker-image.yml`.
+You'll need to:

+   - Configure the following secrets in your GitHub repository:
+     - `SSH_HOST`: Your server's hostname or IP address
+     - `SSH_USERNAME`: SSH username for your server
+     - `SSH_PRIVATE_KEY`: Private key for SSH authentication

+   - Uncomment the deployment section in the workflow file and update the deployment path.

+   The workflow will automatically build and test your application on each push to the main branch, and deploy it if all tests pass.

 ### Stopping the Application